HMephisto/PKLModul3/README.md

 # PKL MODUL 3

-Membuat sebuah project laravel yang terintegrasi dengan database PostgreSQL
+Build a laravel project that integrated with PostgreSQL database

 ## 3.1
- - Membuat tabel products menngunakan migration
+ - Create products table with migration
- - Membuat 3 buah halaman
+ - Create 3 pages :
-    - halaman beranda: Untuk melihat daftar semua product
+    - Home page : To see a list of all products
-    - halaman tambah product : untuk menambah data product
+    - Add product page : To add product
-    - halaman edit product : untuk mengubah data product
+    - Edit product page : To edit product

+## 3.2
+ - Create brands table with migration
+ - Implement best practice to the project :
+    - Using services for business logic
+    - Route grouping
+    - Using laravel naming conventions
+ - Implement form request for product, brand, register and login validation
+ - Create 3 pages :
+    - Brands page : To see a list of all brands
+    - Add brand page : To add brand
+    - Edit brand page : To edit brand